 - Q Can nose disorders be prevented?

-- Q What can cause nasal drip?
+- Q What can cause growths in the nose that occasionally bleed?